mushfiqur47/WormGPTmobile/README.md

 # WormGPT
-The WormGPT tool is a tool for doing anything unethical, giving you any hacking code you want or anything.
+The WormGPT tool is a tool that helps you create unethical tools in any programming language and helps you do anything unethical.
+You are not responsible for any incorrect use of the tool.

 ### Installation